Metaswitch/clearwater-docker/README.md

   - In each file ending depl.yaml you will need to:
     - edit the image path to match the path to the repository that you pushed your images to
     - edit the value of the ZONE attribute to match the domain of your Kubernetes cluster -- by default it is "default.svc.cluster.local" which will work for a "default" Kubernetes cluster
   - The bono-svc.yaml and ellis-svc.yaml files configure external load balancers to expose SIP access and provisioning access from outside of the cluster.
-This will work as is on GKE, but alternative configuration will be required for Kubernetes running on other providers.
+This will work as is if you are running on a cloud provider that support this -- e.g. GKE -- but alternative configuration will be required for Kubernetes running in other environments.

 ### Deploy Clearwater in Kubernetes